markshust/docker-magento/README.md

 ## Custom CLI Commands

 - `./bin/bash`: Drop into the bash prompt of your Docker container.
 The `phpfpm` container should be mainly used to access the filesystem within Docker.
+- `./bin/dev-urn-catalog-generate`: Generate URN's for PHPStorm and remap paths to local host.
+Restart PHPStorm after running this command.
 - `./bin/cli`: Run any CLI command without going into the bash prompt.
 Ex. `./bin/cli ls`
 - `./bin/composer`: Run the composer binary.
 Ex. `./bin/composer install`
 - `./bin/download`: Download a version of Magento to the `src` directory.
 Ex. `./bin/download 2.2.2`